 Simulated Rockwork, Water Features, and Landscaping at Metalcraft

 The team developed a collaborative approach during the project preconstruction phase to beautify the property while aiding with the extensive topography.
 The work included a significant simulated rockwork retaining wall system with decorative planter pockets and a small water feature.
 The grade retention reduced soil erosion and allowed for more usable space at the hilly base for a company picnic space/pavilion.
 The result met all the desired criteria: a beautiful backdrop with rock, water features, and indigenous plantings that created an entertainment area for employees and clients.

-COST was hired by LaRosa through a design-assist/build contractual relationship, an increasingly common mechanism for these highly-specialized projects.
+COST was hired by LaRosa through a design-assist/build contractual relationship, an increasingly common mechanism for these highly specialized detail construction projects.
 Once conceptual plans were approved, shop drawings and a scale model were completed by the COST team to deliver the design intent.
 Mechanical designs were also required for the small pond-less water feature at the base of the hill.
-Finally, structural engineering was completed to ensure proper structure was added to the rock outcroppings to withstand soil loading.
-All site simulated rockwork walls, waterfall, and mechanical systems were installed by COST field personnel and artisans.
+Finally, structural engineering was completed to ensure the proper structure was added to the rock outcroppings to withstand soil loading.
+All site-simulated rockwork walls, waterfalls, and mechanical systems were installed by COST field personnel and artisans.